 #1 - SEO

 As more millennials take the decision-making role in organizations, the research for products begins online.
 A majority of the B2B customers are online.
-So, if you have to target B2B accounts, your first step should be to strengthen your SEO strategy.
+So, if you have to target B2B accounts, your first step should be to strengthen your SEO strategy in 2020.
 If your content is not optimized for search, you are likely to lose out on potential accounts.

 What you must do?
 On average, companies do 12 searches before engaging with a specific brand’s site.
 So, you have to map your content for every stage of the buyer’s journey.